Traces for factorization homology in dimension 1: Recollections: the paracyclic category and adjunctions

 \subsection{The paracyclic category}

 We review basic features of paracyclic category $\para$, introduced by Getzler and Jones in \cite{getzler.jones}.
 See also Definition~4.2.1 of~\cite{lurie.rotation}.

-\begin{definition} An object of the \bit{paracyclic category} $\para$ is a non-empty linearly ordered set equipped with a left action by the additive group $\ZZ$, for which there are finitely many orbits.
-A morphism in $\para$ is a $\ZZ$-equivariant order-preserving map.
+\begin{definition} An object in the \bit{paracyclic category} $\para$ is a linearly ordered set $I$ with finite intervals (i.e., for each $i,j\in I$, the set $[i,j] = \{ k\in I \mid i \leq k \leq j\}$ is finite) equipped with an action of the additive group of integers $\ZZ\lacts I$ for which $i< 1 \cdot i$.
+A morphism in $\para$ is a $\ZZ$-equivariant non-decreasing map.
 Composition is composition of maps.
 Identities are identity maps. \end{definition}

 \begin{observation} The $\ZZ$-actions of each object in $\para$ assemble as a $\sB\ZZ$-action on the category $\para$.
 Such an action is, for each $\lambda,\lambda'\in \para$, a left $\ZZ$-action on $\Hom_{\para}(\lambda,\lambda')$, such that, for each $\lambda,\lambda',\lambda''\in \para$, the composition map